RashadTanjim/RashadTanjim/README.md

 - This is my last semester of graduation.
 - Hobbies: Travelling, Book Collection, Nature Photography
 - Yes!
 A glass of Coffee and a bottle of Coke gives me concentration on coding
-- techFreak, animeLover, moviebuzz, loveToLearnNewStuffs!
+- techFreak, animeLover, movieBuzz, loveToLearnNewStuffs!

 #### "Truth can only be found in one place: the code." ― Robert C. Martin aka Uncle Bob.